microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 ### Get started with auto-labeling with our default auto-labeling policy protecting credit card numbers on SharePoint, OneDrive, and Exchange
 If you already have your labels set up but have not create any auto-labeling policies;
-In the [Microsoft 365 compliance center](https://go.microsoft.com/fwlink/p/?linkid=2077149), navigate to sensitivity labels: o	Solutions > Information protection
+In the [Microsoft 365 compliance center](https://go.microsoft.com/fwlink/p/?linkid=2077149), navigate to sensitivity labels:
+    - Solutions > Information protection
 If you don't immediately see this option, first select **Show all**.
 In the **Overview** tab you should see the following banner: